RagibAjmal/NEXTJS-BLOG/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This App is an demo FrontEnd Application for Custom Backend Authentication This Application is still under Development